 It is possible to be banned from driving if you are convicted of a driving offence or receive 12 or more penalty points within a period of three years.

 You can be banned from driving if you have an existing 12 or more penalty points on your licence.
-The ban can last 6 months if you receive 12 or more penalty points within 3 years, or 12 months if you receive a second disqualification within a 3-year time frame, and finally a 2 year ban for a third disqualification within 3 years.
+The ban can last 6 months if you receive 12 or more penalty points within three years, or 12 months if you receive a second disqualification within a three-year time frame, and finally, a two-year ban for a third disqualification within three years.

 How do penalty points affect my car insurance premiums?